BlinkID/blinkid-verify-android/README.md

 ```
 If you don't already have the API token, contact us at [help.microblink.com](https://help.microblink.com/).

-3. Finally use `val response = client.verify(blinkIDVerifyRequest)` to send the request and fetch the response that will contain either an error reason, or the results of the verification process:
+3. Finally use `val response = client.verify(blinkIDVerifyRequest)` to send the request and fetch the response that will contain either an error reason or the results of the verification process:
 ```kotlin
 CoroutineScope(IO).launch {
     when (val response = client.verify(blinkIDVerifyRequest)) {